Yufeng-L/Utiltiy-Pole-Planner/README.md

 ### __Target User(s)__
 Target users are the Telecom Companies.
 ### __User Stories__
+- I, the telecom company, should be able to identify if there is utility pole on screen/image.
 - I, the telecom company, should be able to identify if a specific utility pole has enough space to install the 5G equipment.
 - I, the telecom company, should be able to see the qualified utility poles on a specific area.